 Have a Festive Moment in Christmas Market or a Weekend Market

-While some local markets like Naschmarkt worth a trip looking for some fresh produce and creative local-made home products.
+While some local markets like Naschmarkt are worth a trip looking for some fresh produce and creative local-made home products.
 Go to the Christmas market and celebrate the season if you are in town for Christmas.
 Christmas markets in Spittelberg, Am Hof, Karlsplatz, and Belvedere Palace are exciting to see, and actually, there are festive food stalls set up in front of the Schönbrunn Palace during Christmas as well.
-The palace still closed at around 5 pm but the food stalls at the front yard open a little bit later at night.
+The palace still closed at around 5 pm but the food stalls in the front yard open a little bit later at night.
 Many people visit there after dark and it was quite a unique experience to enjoy local food in front of the palace.

 The most exciting Christmas market in Vienna is at the Rathausplatz located in front of Rathaus (City Hall).
 The City Hall is the seat of the local government of Vienna, and the building was completed in 1883.
 The City Hall was actually much bigger and more beautiful than I thought, and I appreciated that the open space in the front park was used as a platform for everyone to enjoy.
 One of the most exciting highlights of the market is definitely the ice-skating rink.
 Both adults and kids had a great time chasing each other in the rink!
 Not only that, inside the City Hall there is an area dedicated to Children, where they can learn how to make Christmas cookies or candles!